SAVAGE (2019)

 Sam Kelly's feature film debut, Savage, attempts to portray the savagery of New Zealand gangs.
 While it certainly makes itself a bottomless vessel of tension and anxiety, the savagery is somewhat scarce in its authenticity and realism.
 Not dissimilar to a mask, Savage, is a dissection of the root causes of gang formation, and the eventual contradictory nature of their brand of "family".

 Focused around the Savage enforcer, Danny is known by many names; nowadays living under the monikers 'Damage' or 'Sarge'.
-The film takes us through three pivotal stages in his life that led to question his loyalties.
+The film takes us through three pivotal stages in his life that led to questioning his loyalties.
 A scowling tattooed man with "kind eyes", our protagonist lacks the unstable chaotic nature of Once Were Warriors Jake the Muss; Danny is not content in his position amongst the Savages.
-Having been the caring, responsible child that would put themselves in harm's way to protect his siblings, his transformation into a weapon for another person's cause, is leading to much unease.
+Having been the caring, responsible child who would put themselves in harm's way to protect his siblings, his transformation into a weapon for another person's cause, is leading to much unease.
 More along the lines of this year's Irish drama, Calm With Horses, Savage wants to bring to light the shades of grey in a seedy underworld that many consider black and white.

 Somewhat of a double-edged sword, Danny (portrayed by Jake Ryan) isn't a big talker.
 It cements his position as nothing but a protective force to his leader and co-founder Moses (Haanz Fa’avae-Jackson); an object to be used, and a friend to none.
 On the flip side, it means his character lacks any sense of charisma.
-With very few opportunities to see how 'Damage' would act in normal circumstances, it reduces the impact of his more criminal of his activities as the film consistently shows him using excessive force.
-With the simple goals of having some money and some friends and family to spend time with, Danny has found himself constantly at the receiving end of abuse; physical, emotional, sexual.
-He cherishes the concept of family and being a protector in his own head, but every person he comes across simply wishes to use and discard him, coercing him into a direction that he does not care for.
+With very few opportunities to see how 'Damage' would act in normal circumstances, it reduces the impact of the more criminal activities as the film consistently shows him using excessive force.
+With the simple goals of having some money and some friends and family to spend time with, Danny has found himself constantly at the receiving end of abuse; physical, emotional, and sexual.
+He cherishes the concept of family and being a protector in his own head, but every person he comes across simply wishes to use and discard him, coercing him in a direction that he does not care for.

 The film is well shot, with well-designed production sets showing off the degraded living conditions that the gangs have come to call home.
 However, this lack of integrity, combined with underdeveloped supporting characters create a final product that is full of violence and tension, but never fully feels real.
 It makes you hold your breath and feel uncomfortable, but the out-of-frame violence doesn't have the gravitas or lethality to leave a lasting impact.
 Like a blunt knife, or a table with its edges rounded, Savage is a much safer film; less likely to trigger the audience than Once Were Warriors.